Skip to content

 irm https://raw.githubusercontent.com/muxit-io/muxit/main/install.ps1 | iex

-Muxit also checks for updates automatically on startup and can self-update via the UI.
+Muxit also checks for updates automatically on startup and surfaces them in the Help menu.

 Troubleshooting